the0neWhoKnocks/writeups/code_patterns/README.md

 When creating a module you'll want to make sure it's extensible and it's easy for a dev to override properties or methods.
-I can't count how many times I've tried to implement a module and there's been an inaccesible property or method that bascially causes us to deviate from the base code just to get an experience to work, which in turn leads to code disparity.
+I can't count how many times I've tried to implement a module and there's been an inaccessible property or method that basically causes us to deviate from the base code just to get an experience to work, which in turn leads to code disparity.

 In the code example you'll see the module allows for an `opts` (or options) argument.
-All default module properties are set, and then overridden by the `opts` via `Object.assign(this, opts);`. `Object.assign` is new to ES6, you can use a recursive loop, jQuery's `extend`, or lodashes `merge` to accomplish the same result.
+All default module properties are set, and then overridden by the `opts` via `Object.assign(this, opts);`. `Object.assign` is new to ES6, you can use a recursive loop, jQuery's `extend`, or lodash's `merge` to accomplish the same result.

 #### Semantics